alanhogan/email-address-de-obfuscator/README.md

 Want to get fancy?
 Read on to customize:

-- _Where_ in the DOM changes are made,
+- _Where_ in the DOM changes are made, and
-- What string _substitutions_ are made, and
+- What string _substitutions_ are made
-- What _class name_ to use when locating obfuscated email addresses.

 ### Niceties